IBM/redstone/docs/pull_request_template.md

-**Title**: fix(build): PR Title
+**Title**: PR Title

 **Short Description**: Short explanation/description of PR (or issue/task)

 ## Checklist
 - [ ] I have performed a self-review of my changes
 - [ ] My code/changes are commented (especially hard-to-understand areas)
-- [ ] I have made sure that the PR title is named with (semantic release conventions)[https://semantic-release.gitbook.io/semantic-release#commit-message-format] where relevant.
-- [ ] I have tested changes locally and/or in a dev environment
 - [ ] I have written/updated new unit tests for the core changes or new/updated tests not necessary
+- [ ] I have posted test results from local tests or made sure the TravisCI tests succeeded

 ## Changes
 > _Briefly identify changes made in this PR_